olibridge01/TeXOCR/README.md

 ![TeXOCR_model](https://github.com/user-attachments/assets/6f268b72-3566-4a04-875a-9ad925bdb22c)

-The vision encoder receives images of LaTeX equations and processes them into a series of embeddings $\mathbf{z}^{(i)}$ for each of the $N$ patches.
+The vision encoder receives images of LaTeX equations and processes them into a series of embeddings $\mathbf{z}^{(i)} \in \mathbb{R}^{d}$ for each of the $N$ patches.
 The embeddings are passed into a Transformer decoder along with sequences of tokenized LaTeX code.
 The decoder generates a probability distribution over the vocabulary of LaTeX tokens to sample the next token in the sequence.
 The solution is then generated in an autoregressive manner to yield an overall prediction.

 <!-- ### Running the Code
 - Clone the repository